J95Ortiz/Real-Madrid-Quiz/README.md

 Once a question has been answered, the selected answer will change colour depending on the User's choice.

 If the User answered correctly, then their selection will be highlighted in green.
-If their choice was incorrect, then their choice will be highlighted in red and the correct answer's box will go green.
+If their choice was incorrect, then their choice will be highlighted in red and the correct answer's box will turn green.
+That way the now know the correct answer, and if the question does come up again, they've got a better chance of getting it right this time.

 ![Correct Answer Computer View](assets/readme_images/quiz.HTML_computer_view_correct.png)